keerthana777z/Breast-Cancer-Detection-Application/README.md

    npm start
    ```

-## Docker Deployment with CI/CD Pipeline
+## Comprehensive CI/CD Pipeline

-This project uses GitHub Actions for a complete CI/CD pipeline that automatically builds, tests, and deploys the application:
+This project uses GitHub Actions for a complete CI/CD pipeline that automatically builds, tests, and deploys the application to a production server:

 - **Continuous Integration**: Automatically runs tests and builds Docker images on every push and pull request
-- **Continuous Deployment**: Pushes Docker images to Docker Hub and deploys the application
+- **Continuous Deployment**: Pushes Docker images to Docker Hub and deploys to a production server
 - **Docker Compose**: Uses Docker Compose for orchestrating the application containers
+- **SSH Deployment**: Securely deploys to your production server using SSH

 ### Pipeline Workflow

-The CI/CD pipeline is defined in `.github/workflows/complete-cicd-pipeline.yml` and consists of two jobs:
+The CI/CD pipeline is defined in `.github/workflows/complete-cicd-pipeline.yml` and consists of a single job with multiple steps:

-#### 1. Test and Build
+#### Build, Test, and Deploy
+1. **Setup Environment**
    - Checks out the code
    - Sets up Node.js and Python environments
+   - Configures Docker and Docker Compose

+2. **Install Dependencies & Verify**
-- Installs dependencies for both frontend and backend
+   - Installs frontend and backend dependencies
+   - Verifies the model file exists

+3. **Run Tests**
    - Runs frontend tests
-- Builds and tests Docker images
+   - Builds and tests Docker containers
-- Verifies containers are running correctly

-#### 2. Deploy
+4. **Build and Push Docker Images**
+   - Logs in to Docker Hub
-- Builds Docker images for both frontend and backend
+   - Builds and pushes frontend and backend images

-- Pushes the images to Docker Hub
-- Creates a production Docker Compose file
-- Deploys the application using Docker Compose
+5. **Deploy to Production**
+   - Creates deployment files (docker-compose.prod.yml and deploy.sh)
+   - Copies files to the production server
-- Makes the application available on ports 8080 (frontend) and 5003 (backend)
+   - Executes the deployment script on the server
+   - Notifies of deployment success or failure

 ### How to Use